sensedeep/dynamodb-onetable/samples/crud/README.md

 * Simple OneTable schema
 * Use of per-API logging
 * Create, delete and test for existence of a DynamoDB table
-* Entity model create, find, update and delete
+* Entity model create, find, update and delete with removing attributes
 * AWS V3 SDK

 ## Requirements